National Statistic: no

 visits to and from the Isle of Man and Channel Islands

-The following groups are, in general, excluded from overseas travel and tourism analyses:
+The following groups are excluded from overseas travel and tourism analyses:

-trippers who cross the Channel, North or Irish Sea but do not alight from the vessel
+passengers who cross the Channel, North or Irish Sea, but do not alight from the vessel

 migrants and persons travelling to take up prearranged employment, together with military or diplomatic personnel, merchant seamen and airline personnel on duty

-overseas residents passing through the UK en route to other destinations, but who do not stay overnight (often known as transit passengers); however, any spending by transit passengers while in the UK is included in the spending figures
+overseas residents passing through the UK on the way to other destinations, but who do not stay overnight (often known as transit passengers); however, any spending by transit passengers while in the UK is included in the spending figures

-Where the responses for the main items of interest are missing, the values are imputed on a topic by topic basis where the method is broadly similar for each topic.
-The IPS implements a mean-value within class imputation procedure as detailed in IPS methodology.
+Where responses for the main items of interest are missing, for example the amount spent on a fare, values are imputed using a mean-value within class imputation procedure as detailed in our International Passenger Survey methodology.

 Once responses have been collected, the survey data are weighted to produce estimates.
 The method involves uplifting the data at each port to match the actual number of international passengers passing through that port within the reporting period.
-Passenger traffic statistics are provided by CAA, British Airports Authority (BAA) plc, DfT, EuroStar, Eurotunnel and a number of airports.
+Passenger traffic statistics are provided by the Civil Aviation Authority, Heathrow Airport Holdings Ltd (formerly British Airports Authority), Department for Transport, Eurostar, Eurotunnel and a number of individual airports.
 IPS weighting incorporates a number of stages to address different data accuracy requirements.
-The weighting process is published at IPS methodology.
+Details of the weighting process is published in our International Passenger Survey methodology.

 Additional sources of data

-The weighting referred to is conducted based on the routes sampled on the IPS.
-Unfortunately, as the IPS does not cover all passenger routes, additional figures have to be obtained from other sources and added to the totals derived from the IPS when producing estimates of overseas travel and tourism.
+The weighting referred to is conducted based on the routes sampled in the IPS.
+Unfortunately, as the IPS does not cover all passenger routes, additional figures are obtained from other sources and added to the totals derived from the IPS when producing estimates of overseas travel and tourism.
 These additions are: